semgrep/pfff/CONTRIBUTING.md

 ## Developer setup

 Install opam if you don't have it already.
-Then install the pfff's dependencies using:
+Then install pfff's dependencies using:

 ```